Pop quiz! Which one of these do home sellers find most stressful?

 Depending on your location and who you hire to do the work, the average cost can range somewhere between $200 and $350 per light (materials and labor).

-If you go this route, keep it to a minimum.
+If you go this route when getting your house ready to sell, keep it to a minimum.

 I would stick to the main areas of your home only (kitchen, living room, master bed).